Digital Energy Systems - Specialization

 Digital Energy Systems

-In the specialization Digital Energy Systems, the students achieve a good understanding of the energy system and learn how optimization, machine learning, and data-driven methods can be exploited for the optimal operation and planning of energy systems.
-Further, the students will gain a broad understanding of the role of digital solutions in future modern energy systems with high penetration of renewable energy sources.
+In the Digital Energy Systems specialization, students gain deep expertise in modern energy systems and learn to apply optimization, machine learning, and data-driven methods for optimal control, operation, and planning.
+The program also provides broad insight into the role of digital technologies in future energy systems with a high share of renewable energy sources.

 Polytechnic foundation courses (10 ECTS):